Updated

 1. What is considered an assault on a police officer?

-- the accused did the act willfully,
+- you did the act willfully,

 - willingly, or